RCXcrafter/PowerGlove/README.md

 Source code for Power Glove the discord bot

-This is just another randomn stuff bot but I try to only add things that other bots don't have.
+This is just another random stuff bot but I try to only add things that other bots don't have.
 [Join the support server](https://discord.gg/SthsknG)
 [Add the bot to your own server](https://discordapp.com/oauth2/authorize?client_id=439435998078959616&scope=bot&permissions=104332352)